vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vch_dchphoton.md

 --volume-store datastore2:default
 </pre>

-The `vic-machine create` command in this example specifies the minimum information required to deploy a VCH that can deploy the `dch-photon` image:
+The `vic-machine create` command in this example specifies the following options:

 - The address of the vCenter Server instance on which to deploy the VCH and datacenter `dc1` in the `--target` option.
 - The vCenter Single Sign-On user and password for a vSphere administrator account in the `--user` and `--password` options.